Develop Good Writing Habits

 While procrastination serves the psychological purpose of allowing us to avoid confronting our fears and worries, it ultimately prevents us from making progress on our writing.
 The good news is that you can break the cycle of procrastination and build a more productive writing habit.

-Below are some helpful strategies that will help you tackle not only your dissertation, but future projects as well.
+Below are some strategies that will help you tackle not only your dissertation, but future projects as well.

 Depersonalize and lighten your writing work